michaellavery-grp/taipan_cursed/README.md

 - At its peak, worth ~$7.9 trillion in modern terms
 - Operated for 198 years (1602-1800)

+## 🎯 Why This Project Matters (For the Community)

+### A Testament to Terminal Excellence

+In an age of bloated Electron apps and web-based "native" UIs, **Taipan Cursed** proves that:
+- **ncurses is not dead** - Complex, interactive UIs work beautifully in the terminal
+- **Perl is production-ready** - 2,900+ lines of maintainable, debugged code
+- **Single-file apps have merit** - No build systems, no dependencies hell, just `perl script.pl`
+- **Classic gameplay endures** - Steve Wozniak's favorite game is still addictive 43 years later

+### For Grey-Haired Linux Veterans

+You've been here since before package managers.
+You remember when games fit on a floppy. **This is for you:**
+- No `npm install` with 800MB of dependencies
+- No Docker containers for a damn trading game
+- No cloud authentication or "always online" DRM
+- Just Perl 5 (already on your system) and a few CPAN modules
+- Runs in `tmux`, works over SSH, logs to a simple text file
+- **Actual respect for your terminal width**

+### For Open-Source Hackers

+Want to learn or teach Curses::UI?
+This is a **complete, working example** of:
+- Multi-window layouts with dynamic updates
+- Input handling and validation patterns
+- State management in a single-threaded event loop
+- Debugging terminal applications
+- Version management with semantic versioning
+- AI-assisted development workflow (see `CLAUDE.md`)

+### The Code is the Documentation

+Every function is commented.
+Every formula has its BASIC line reference.
+Every decision is explained.

+**This isn't a toy project** - it's 40+ hours of actual gameplay testing, bug fixing, and UX iteration.

 ## 🤝 Contributing

 Want to make Taipan Cursed even better?